spin-org/thermomatic/README.md

 # Thermomatic

 This code challenge may be completed on your own time.
-The challenge represent the kind of work we're doing at Spin.
+The challenge represents the kind of work we're doing at Spin.
 However, details are mostly fictional :)

 Fork this repo.
 When it's ready, please invite `jsierles` and `azazeal` for review.